 Digitisation of Higher Education: Systemic Framework Conditions and Influencing Political Factors

 Which factors have a strong systemic influence on the digitisation of higher education?
 Which can be influenced politically?
-In a new work report dealing with the systemic framework conditions for digitisation in higher education, we look at areas of action related to open science and discuss the extent to which future scenarios such as “disruption" can endanger university locations.
+The authors look at areas of action related to open science and discuss the extent to which future scenarios such as “disruption" can endanger university locations.

 Moving Mountains in the Knowledge Sphere: Is There a Way?